robertwayne/cogwatch/README.md

 Import the `watch` decorator and apply it to your `on_ready` method and let the magic take effect.

+See the [examples](https://github.com/robertwayne/cogwatch/tree/master/examples) directory for more details, as well as an example on how to use the `cog` concept in `dpymenus` if you are unfamiliar with it.

 ```python
 import asyncio
 from discord.ext import commands